FNNDSC/fnndsc/js/chrisAPI/APIDocumentation.md

 All methods that fetch a resource from the REST API return a JS Promise which is passed the corresponding resource object as an argument to the fulfillment callback.

-All resources can be fetched from the REST API starting with the initial `FeedList` instance returned by the client as in the following examples:
+All resources can be fetched from the REST API starting with a ``client`` object as in the following examples:

 ``` javascript